NDLANO/Auth/README.md

 ```
 https://test.api.ndla.no/auth/tokens
 ```
-with the basic autorization in the header:
+with the basic access authentication [https://en.wikipedia.org/wiki/Basic_access_authentication] in the header, created by Base64 encoding the string ```clientId:clientSecret``` as the identification part:

 ```
-"Authorization" "Basic a0tUR2NBc3dEVkpDS1lmTGR6MmVqZmtrLmxpc3RpbmcuZnJvbnRlbmQ6VmdVUVh0ZUhGcUFRUWN3dW5ZWllpZERGSm9VnRMUFl3cVV6NGRXVw=="
+Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l
 ```

 The response will look like this: